Botswana

 • Applicant's passport copy

-• Passport copies for international and local crew
+• Passport copies for all international and local crew

-• Invitation letter from the Botswana host/organisation, detailing the purpose of filming
+• Invitation letter from the Botswana host or organisation, stating the purpose of filming

 • Film script or synopsis

-• A brief explaining how the local crew will benefit from the production
+• A statement of how the local crew and Botswana will benefit from the production

 Processing Time: